Sabrinas Organizing

 The Best Way to Organize Clothing During the Fall Months

-Last Modified: January 24, 2022 Sabrina Quairoli This blog uses cookies.
+Last Modified: September 26, 2024 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

 From September to November, our closets have mixed clothing from summer through fall and even some winter clothes.
-But, not all closets can hold everything in them and be well organized.
+But not all closets can hold everything in them and be well organized.
 Some people need to remove items to make room for the next season.
 Instead of doing a one-time transition to your winter closet, which is usually impossible, we need to gradually move our clothing in as the weather changes from warm to cold.
 While you may not have the heavy items in your closet now, a few of your summer items may still be there to allow for layering on those cool mornings and comfortable afternoons.
 We are going to share with you how to organize your clothing during the transition months.

 Let’s think of the closet as a flexible area during these months.
-It ebbs and flows with the changes like buying new items or letting go of pieces.
+It ebbs and flows with the changes, like buying new items or letting go of pieces.
 Keeping this closet organized is critical during these transition months.

 First, let’s start with decluttering and pulling out the items you no longer need for these months.